 Most people have heard of the bell curve.
 This is a plot of the probability of all possible events, where the highest point of the curve represents the mean, or the average value across the data set.
 The variation in events, measured in distance from the mean, is called standard deviation.

-IT organizations that set IT monitoring thresholds based on conventional wisdom already follow this model -- even if they aren't aware of it: Statistics and guessing are both based on the assumption that, most of the time, a system operates at a normal level of behavior.
+Organizations that set IT monitoring thresholds based on conventional wisdom already follow this model -- even if they aren't aware of it.
+Statistics and guessing are both based on the assumption that, most of the time, a system operates at a normal level of behavior.
 Wide variations from that behavior indicate a problem.

 Based on this information, the IT admin can set a monitoring alert threshold, possibly related to a service-level agreement or business goal.